tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

   - Serverless

 ---
-Lately I&#8217;ve been exploring an idea around applying custom, user-defined rules to streams of events.
-I&#8217;m using a combination of technologies, but the core is a FaaS setup that I can run locally that utilizes the [serverless][1] package to deploy [AWS Lambda][2] functions that consume events from a [Kinesis stream][3].
+Lately I've been exploring an idea around applying custom, user-defined rules to streams of events.
+I'm using a combination of technologies, but the core is a FaaS setup that I can run locally that utilizes the [serverless][1] package to deploy [AWS Lambda][2] functions that consume events from a [Kinesis stream][3].

 I prefer the speed of local development feedback cycles.
 Getting HTTP Functions running locally was easy with serverless-offline, Kinesis was a lot trickier with more false starts.
-If you&#8217;re trying to get local node.js Lambdas running for HTTP and Kinesis, hopefully this will help.
+If you're trying to get local node.js Lambdas running for HTTP and Kinesis, hopefully this will help.

-## Spoilers&#8230;
+## Spoilers…

-By the end of this post, we&#8217;ll have an HTTP endpoint that can accept POSTed events and publish to a Kinesis stream.
-We&#8217;ll have another function pulling events off that stream and processing them.
+By the end of this post, we'll have an HTTP endpoint that can accept POSTed events and publish to a Kinesis stream.
+We'll have another function pulling events off that stream and processing them.
 No infrastructure, no polling code, no webserver configurations, less than 40 lines of code, and a simple cli command to deploy: `serverless deploy`

 <div id="attachment_8867" style="width: 666px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/01/OfflineHttpAndKinesisOutput.png" alt="cUrl => HTTP Function => Kinesis Stream => Kinesis Function" width="656" height="161" class="size-full wp-image-8867" srcset="/wp-content/uploads/2018/01/OfflineHttpAndKinesisOutput.png 656w, /wp-content/uploads/2018/01/OfflineHttpAndKinesisOutput-300x74.png 300w" sizes="(max-width: 656px) 100vw, 656px" />